Grayda/go-aurora/README.md

 To-Do:
 ======

--[ ] Look for Aurora Australis data, as this data may be for Aurora Borealis only -[ ] Modify the code so it grabs all of the data, instead of just the last (latest) line -[ ] More detail in the Check() func, as 2/3 data points could be bad, but still reports as 0 -[ ] Add Kp data
+- [ ] Look for Aurora Australis data, as this data may be for Aurora Borealis only
+- [ ] Modify the code so it grabs all of the data, instead of just the last (latest) line
+- [ ] More detail in the Check() func, as 2/3 data points could be bad, but still reports as 0
+- [ ] Add Kp data from ftp://ftp.swpc.noaa.gov:21/pub/lists//wingkp/wingkp_list.txt (or similar)